nih-cfde/c2m2/draft-C2M2_specification/README.md

 about their experimental resources with the research community at large, widening and deepening access to usable observational data.
-One of C2M2's primary missions is to support search of crossdiciplinary datasets without moving or warehousing the data.
+One of C2M2's primary missions is to support search across cross-disciplinary datasets without moving or warehousing data.
-The C2M2 also can support user analysis use cases, such as meaningfully reducing the effort needed to perform meta-analysis of results from multiple independent teams studying similar health-related phenomena.
+C2M2 is also designed to support large-scale analytic research, for example by substantially reducing the effort needed to perform meta-analysis of results produced by multiple independent teams studying similar health-related phenomena.

 ## DCC metadata submissions